The details are not the details . . . Posted September 8, 2014 by Daniel Ostroff

 “The details are not the details; they make the product,” wrote Charles and Ray Eames for the film script, ECS, about one of their new furniture systems.

 That’s a good way to begin this meditation on what was important to Charles and Ray Eames.
 The couple could be counted upon to do whatever they said they would do.
 They paid attention to the details.
 The Eameses demonstrated how much they cared about their customers by considering the details that would be most important to them: How long a product would last, and how much it would cost.

 When they introduced their Eames Upholstered Wire Chair in 1951-52, the earliest versions had very simple feet, as seen in the image below.

 These feet were done in a simple and straightforward manner.
 The main steel wire of the leg was bent at the bottom, and then a bolt was put through it, to which a glide was secured.
 Charles and Ray designed the feet so that they wouldn’t be too expensive for the manufacturer to make, therefore allowing the manufacturer to charge less for the end-product.

 It was a good idea in the model; however, after a few months, the Eameses (who paid a great deal of attention to feedback) realized that, in practice, it would not give the best service and performance to their customers.
-This kind of foot tended to break off.
+That’s because this kind of foot tended to break off.

 Charles and Ray strove to work at the intersection of the best possible product at the best possible price, so they redesigned the chair, developing an improved, albeit slightly more expensive, foot.
 It required a bit of extra effort, but it worked much better.
 The steel wire was finished with a ball shape, and to this ball, a glide could be fitted.
 It resulted in the foot/glide (1953), seen in the image below.

 For a couple of years, this foot/glide was standard on any Herman Miller Eames Upholstered Wire Chair with this base.
 It was the best available glide at that time.